Jennifer Alton

 Lucy Carson

-Lucy Carson joined The Friedrich Agency in early 2008, where she has since built a list of fiction and non-fiction.
-In addition to brokering domestic publishing deals for her own clients, Lucy also oversees all Film, Television & Dramatic business for the agency list.
-During her ten years with The Friedrich Agency, Lucy has worked with such authors as Sue Grafton, Elizabeth Strout, Ruth Ozeki, Terry McMillan, and Karen Joy Fowler, while launching many debut careers as well.
-Her list is focused on Fiction & (mostly narrative) Non-Fiction for the adult trade audience.
+Lucy Carson joined The Friedrich Agency in 2008, and she has since cultivated a list of fiction and narrative nonfiction for the adult trade audience.
+In addition to brokering domestic publishing deals for her own clients, Lucy also oversees all Film, Television & Dramatic business for the wider agency list.
+During her 17 years with The Friedrich Agency, Lucy has worked with established bestselling authors such as Sue Grafton, Elizabeth Strout, Ruth Ozeki, Terry McMillan, and Karen Joy Fowler, while launching many debut authors as well, including Leila Mottley, Alison Espach, Rachel Harrison, Silvia Park, and Daria Lavelle.

 Joy Harris